kids encyclopedia robot

 Ishiba met his wife Yoshiko Nakamura when they were both students at Keio University.
 They got married in 1983 and have two daughters.
 Ishiba is a Christian, specifically a Protestant.
 He was baptised at the age of 18 in the Tottori Church of the United Church of Christ in Japan.
 In recent years he has attended the Evangelical CBMC's National Prayer Breakfast.
 He also visits the Buddhist graves of his ancestors and worships at a Shinto shrine.

 Ishiba made headlines when he allowed a Japan Self-Defense Forces vehicle to be displayed at the Shizuoka Hobby Show, a trade fair for plastic and radio-controlled models.
 During the visit of former United States Ambassador to Japan Howard Baker in 2002, Ishiba presented a plastic model of the Lockheed P-3 Orion in their meeting at his office.
-When the Russian Defence Minister visited Japan, Ishiba was said to be staying up all night assembling a plastic model of the aircraft carrier Admiral Kuznetsov.
+When the Russian Defence Minister visited Japan, Ishiba was said to be have stayed up all night assembling a plastic model of the aircraft carrier Admiral Kuznetsov.

 Affiliated organizations and parliamentary associations